The Ultimate Packing List for World Travelers

 If you are going on a backpacking trip where you will be lugging your bag around constantly, you will want to keep your bag as light as possible.
 We like to keep our bag weight below 30 pounds, so it’s important to find a backpack that is light to begin with.
 This pack is great Teton Sports Scout 3400 Internal Frame Backpack.

 You don’t want to be stuck with a bag that weighs 7-10 pounds by itself.
-Check out our post on choosing the best travel backpack to find out more about bags that we suggest.
+(Check out our post on choosing the best carry-on bags to find out more about bags that we suggest.)
 If you can’t manage to keep your bag under 30 pounds, shoot for under 40 pounds.
 If you keep it under 40, you won’t have to pay baggage fees on most airlines.

 I won’t leave home without these items:

-* Charcoal Pills Activated Charcoal Tablets, 250 mg, 125 tablets – These work wonders for traveler’s diarrhea!
+* Charcoal Pills Activated Charcoal Tablets – These work wonders for traveler’s diarrhea!
 Instead of just keeping you from pooping (which is what Imodium does) the charcoal absorbs the bacteria in your body so you can get rid of it on your next bowel movement.
 They use a stronger dose of this for people who overdose on medication and I’ve also been told it can work for people who are allergic to certain things.
 If you take it, it helps with the allergic reaction.

 * Antibiotics for Traveler’s Diarrhea – A back up for bacteria that is beyond the help of charcoal pills.
 (Cypro or something similar) I’m personally allergic to Cypro but this is what is commonly prescribed for traveler’s diarrhea.